matthew-edelmann/capstone_/README.md

 ## Exploratory Data Analysis

-Here, we will be looking at some EDA. let's look at some of the findings:
+Here, I will be looking at some EDA. let's look at some of the findings:

 Price vs host_response_time: